giantswarm/happa/README.md

 These environment variables affect the config object in `index.html` (which is created from `index.ejs`).
-A startup script (`start.sh`) applies the values from the environment variables to `index.html` by editing the file.
+A configuration script (`prepare.ts`) applies the values from the environment variables to `index.html` by editing the file.
 This way Happa remains a fully static website that can be served by nginx.